ssl-hep/ServiceX_frontend/README.md

 You can list multiple end points by repeating the block of 4 dictionary items, but using a different type.
 For example, `uproot`.

 Finally, you can create the objects `ServiceXAdaptor` and `MinioAdaptor` by hand in your code, passing them as arguments to `ServiceXDataset` and inject custom endpoints and credentials, avoiding the configuration system.
 This is probably only useful for advanced users.

+These config files are used to keep confidential credential information - so that it isn't accidentally placed in a public repository.

 ## Usage